Chapstick on Driver Face: Is It Legal?

 And any action that could be seen as giving an unfair advantage is frowned upon.

-While using chapstick on your driver may not technically be against the rules, it could be seen as bending the rules and could lead to some awkward situations on the course.
+While using chapstick on your driver may not technically be against the rules, it could be seen as bending the rules and could lead to awkward situations on the course.

 What Happens When You Put Vaseline on Your Driver?